rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > from active contributors may also help identify patterns of involvement which
 > are more or less sustainable long term.

-### How long were you a contributor to the rust project?
+### How long were you a contributor to the Rust Project?

 - Less than 3 months
 - 3 to 6 months